jevi061/ops/README.md

 #### Tasks

 Simple abstract of shell commands, which you can run on servers.
 Here are 3 supported task variants :
-- cmd commands to run on remote computers
+- command commands to run on remote computers
-- local-cmd commands to run on the current local computer
+- local-command commands to run on the current local computer
 - upload transfer files or directories to remote computers

 Each task could have its own environments defined under the task section in Opsfile, and task-associated environments will override global environments when conflicts.